7 Holešovice, Bubeneč & Dejvice

 Where Beer is God

 The best beer in the world just got better.
 Since the invention of Pilsner Urquell in 1842, the Czechs have been famous for producing some of the world's finest brews.
 But the internationally famous brand names – Urquell, Staropramen and Budvar – have been equalled, and even surpassed, by a bunch of regional Czech beers and microbreweries that are catering to a renewed interest in traditional brewing.
-Never before have Prague's pubs offered such a wide range of ales – names you'll now have to get your head around include Kout na Šumavě, Svijanský Rytíř and Velkopopovický Kozel (try ordering that after a few pints).
+Never before have Prague's pubs offered such a wide range of ales – names you'll now have to get your head around include Kout na Šumavě, Svijanský Rytíř and Velkopopovický Kozel.

 Why I Love Prague

-How can you not love a city that has a pub with vinyl cushions on the wall above the gents urinal, so you can rest your head while you 'go'?
+How can you not love a city that has a pub with vinyl cushions on the wall above the gents' urinal, so you can rest your head while you 'go'?
 Where you can order a beer without speaking, simply by placing a beer mat on the table?
 And where that beer is probably the best in the world?
-But it's not just exquisite ale and a wonderfully relaxed drinking culture that keep bringing me back to Prague.
-There's wit and weirdness in equal measures – a public fountain where two figures pee in a puddle, spelling out literary quotations; an 'industrial music' club in a 1950s nuclear bunker; and a cubist lamppost.
+But it's not just exquisite ale and a wonderfully relaxed drinking culture that keep bringing me back to Prague – there's wit and weirdness in equal measure: a public fountain where two figures pee in a puddle, spelling out literary quotations; a 1950s nuclear bunker hidden beneath a city-centre hotel; and a cubist lamppost.
 Quirky doesn't even begin to describe it.

 3 Staré Město